cltl/ma-communicative-robots/projects/memory/README.md

 ## Running the best prompt on our own data

-Once we are more confident with our prompts, we'll run it on our data that we've collected.
+Once we are more confident with our prompts, we'll run it on our data that we've collected, which is saved at `./data/ours/`.
+The location of the objects are what we have come up with, and the names are us (i.e., Taewoon, Fajjaaz, Nihed, Nicole, and Hidde)!
-Tae is currently working on converting our google spreadsheet data into jsons so that they are compatiable with our classes and functions.

-Using the various metrics, we'll choose about 3 different prompts, and run them our own data with `t0pp`.
+Using the various metrics, we'll choose about 3 to 5 different prompts, and run them our own data with `t0pp`.
 It'll give us a good insight how our prompts can generalize to unseen data that we've collected ourselves.

 ## Authors